 Size is very important, and most spinning reel manufacturers make their reels in various sizes to match different rods.
-Deciding on the right size reel can be confusing, as not every company uses the same scale and measurements to determine the reel/spool size.
-The most reliable way to determine the right reel size is to look at the fishing line weight it’s meant to be spooled with, and pair that reel with a rod that’s meant for the same weight.
+Deciding on the right size reel can be confusing, as not every company uses the same scale and measurements to determine the real/spool size.
+The most reliable way to determine the right reel size is to look at the fishing line weight it’s meant to be spooled with and pair that reel with a rod that’s meant for the same weight.

 Why Are Ball Bearings in a Spinning Reel Important?

 The main purpose of ball bearings in a reel is to reduce friction and make the reel smoother.
 There’s a general notion (which is not always true) that the more ball bearings a reel has, the smoother a reel will be.
 While this may sometimes be the case, the quality of the ball bearings and what they’re made of is just as important.
 That being said, a reel with six or more stainless steel ball bearings is probably very smooth and easy to operate.

 What is the Gear Ratio of a Spinning Reel?

 Simply put, a reel’s gear ratio is meant to tell you how fast a reel is (i.e., how much line is brought in per turn of the handle).
 Most spinning reels have a gear ratio between 4:1 and 6:1.
 The higher the first number in the ratio is, the faster the reel.